Sandraolis/hng13-stage4-vpcctl/README.md

 # 🧩 Stage 4 DevOps Project — Build My Own Virtual Private Cloud (VPC) on Linux

+🌐 Overview

-This project simulates an AWS-like VPC environment entirely using **Linux networking tools** such as:
+This project recreates the fundamentals of an AWS-like Virtual Private Cloud (VPC) entirely on Linux using only native networking tools (ip, iptables, bridge, and veth).
-- `ip`, `ip netns`, `ip link`, `bridge`
-- `iptables`
-- Bash scripting for automation

-The goal is to create isolated VPCs, subnets, NAT gateways, and firewall rules — just like in a real cloud environment.
+The project demonstrates how to:

+Create isolated VPCs with unique CIDR ranges.

+Add subnets (public and private) using Linux network namespaces.

+Configure routing and NAT gateways for internet access.

+Enforce firewall rules (security groups) using iptables.

+Deploy a web application in a public subnet and verify connectivity.

+Implement full automation with Bash scripts for setup and cleanup.

 ---